-The Air Check \checkmark O2 monitor incorporates a special electronic circuit that continuously monitors sensor operation.
+The Air Check $\checkmark$ O2 monitor incorporates a special electronic circuit that continuously monitors sensor operation.
 With the addition of the alarm relay option, any cell degradation or complete failure will immediately be detected.
-This smart circuitry alerts the user to sensor faults and other electrical problems that may interrupt surveillance through the standard mA signal output signal and through the fault relay.
+This smart circuitry alerts the user to sensor faults and other electrical problems that may interrupt surveillance through the standard mA signal output signal or through the optional fault relay option.